 It has been suggested that the courts may give clearer guidance in a later case.
 However, it is difficult to see that the courts would allow the enforcing of a later ‘true-value’ adjudication, before the ‘smash-and-grab’ adjudication was paid in full.
 To do so, would simply act to undermine the whole purpose of adjudication.

 Perhaps, such ‘true-value’ adjudications should just be considered as indicative or advisory and maybe of assistance to parties who may be willing to adopt a pragmatic position to resolving a dispute in the round.

 The ‘smash-and-grab’ is clearly not dead.
 It has important part to play in ensuring subcontractor liquidity.

 If you wish to discuss issues relating to adjudication or enforcement in the Technology and Construction Court, please contact us via email or call 01732 52 59 23.

 We are a The Legal 500 ranked Leading Law Firm, and a niche litigation firm of innovative, proactive, tenacious and commercially-minded lawyers who guarantee to share the risk of litigation with every client.
-We specialize solely in litigation cases and we pride ourselves on providing innovative, cost-effective legal advice to individuals and businesses.
+We specialize solely in litigation cases and we pride ourselves on providing outside-the-box, cost-effective legal advice to individuals and businesses.
 This includes (but is not limited to) discussing risk/fee sharing funding options that may be available to them.